-On March 23, 2022, we entered into the Purchase Agreement with Lincoln Park, pursuant to which Lincoln Park has committed to purchase up to \$15.0 million of shares (the "Purchase Shares") of our common stock, subject to the terms and conditions in the Purchase Agreement with Lincoln Park, including that the closing sale price of the common stock on the purchase date is not below a threshold price of \$1.00.
-Any proceeds that we receive under the Purchase Agreement are expected to be used for working capital and general corporate purposes.
-During the six months ended June 30, 2023, we sold 50,000 shares at an average price of \$1.08 per share for aggregate gross proceeds of \$54,000 under the Purchase Agreement with Lincoln Park.
+On March 23, 2022, we entered into a purchase agreement with Lincoln Park, pursuant to which Lincoln Park has committed to purchase up to \$15.0 million of shares (the "Purchase Shares") of our common stock, subject to the terms and conditions in the purchase agreement with Lincoln Park, including that the closing sale price of the common stock on the purchase date is not below a threshold price of \$1.00.
+Any proceeds that we receive under the purchase agreement are expected to be used for working capital and general corporate purposes.
+During the nine months ended September 30, 2023, we sold 50,000 shares at an average price of \$1.08 per share for aggregate gross proceeds of \$54,000 under the purchase agreement with Lincoln Park.